badoo/pinba2/README.md

 - make sure that you're building pinba with the same mysql/mariadb version that you're going to install built plugin into, or mysterious crashes might happen

 # SQL

+**Reports**

+There are 3 kinds of reports: packet, request, timer.
+Reports differ on how they aggregate and present data.
+A report is basically a table of key/value pairs: aggregation_key => aggregated_data.

+- Aggregation_key is something that you configure (i.e. aggregate incoming stream on ~host,~script,+request_tag).
+- Aggregated_data is report-specific (i.e. structure with fields like: req_count, hit_count, total_time, etc.).

+**SQL tables**

+All report tables have same simple structure

+- Aggregation_key, one table field per key part (i.e. ~script,~host,@timer_tag needs 3 fields with appropriate types)
+- Aggregated_data, one field per data field (i.e. packet report needs 7 fields)
+- Percentiles, one field per configured percentile

+**SQL table comments**

 All pinba tables are created with sql comment to tell the engine about table purpose and structure, general syntax for comment is as follows (not all reports use all the fields).